QuantFILab/pmarupanthorn/content/teaching/ODE/index.md

 ---
 title: Ordinary Differential Equation
-summary: (401-12-04 Calculus 1 at RMUTSB) Real-valued functions, limits, and continuity.
+summary: (Ordinary Differential Equation at E-Square Plus) Real-valued functions, limits, and continuity.
 Derivatives and integrals of real-valued functions of a real variable.
 Indeterminate forms.
 Applications of derivatives.
 Techniques for finding integrals.
 Applications of integrals.
-date: 2015-06-01
+date: 2014-01-01
 type: docs
 math: false
 tags: